 Getting in the top positions, also known as the 3-pack, on Google Maps can immensely boost your traffic and visibility.
 Let’s see how you can rank higher in Google Maps and blow your competition out of the water:

-- build local citations and get reviews – use any 3rd party website to get citations back to your business.
+- Build local citations and get reviews – use SEO services from your Agency to help you get citations back to your business.
 Directories, review platforms, associations, and other aggregators are your best friends when it comes to citations.

 How to mark your Business on Google Maps?